laidbackware/asdf-pivotal/README.md

-# asdf-fly
+# asdf-github-tools
-Install fly cli with ASDF
+ASDF plugin to install tools from github